Rafael-Leite/SPACEX-Machine-Learning-Project/00-README.md

 Each jupyter notebook contains a different step of the analysis:
 1) Data collection through SPACEx Public APIs
-2) Data collection through Web Scraping of Wikipedia with BeautifulSoup
+2) Data collection through Web Scraping with BeautifulSoup
 3) Data wrangling with Pandas library
 4) Exploratory Data Analysis (EDA) with SQL, using the sqllite module
 5) EDA through data visualization with Seaborn library